Glen Scotia MOK Marathon

 Leg 1 Campbeltown to Ballybrennan Road End (approximately 6.2 miles, mostly flat with 1 tough climb at Oatfield and a 0.5 mile descent to Pennygown).
 There is 1 fuel stop just before the Oatfield hill at Knocknaha.
 The changeover point is at Ballybrennan Road End.
 You must come OFF THE ROAD to swap timing chips.
 Please stay on the farm road when not running.
 There is a fuel station here.

 Leg 2 Ballybrennan Road End to Low Machrimore Farm (approximately 6.8 miles, mostly flat).
 Finishers of the FIRST HALF will also stop at Low Machrimore Farm.
 Please stay on the farm grounds, do not loiter on the road when not running.
-There are 2 fuel stops on this section – 1 at mile 10 at Druma Voilin and another at Muneroy at approximately 12.6 miles.
-Runners may wish to finish the race to Low Machrimore Farm before returning to Muneroy for drinks/water/fuel.
-PLEASE TAKE CARE AS THERE ARE NO PAVEMENTS BACK TO MUNEROY.
-YOU MUST ALSO ENSURE YOU TAKE THE TRANSPORT BACK TO THE FINISH LINE.
+There is 1 fuel stops on this section at mile 10 at Druma Voilin.
+TRANSPORT WILL BE PROVIDED BACK TO THE FINISH LINE.
+IF YOU DO NOT REQUIRE THIS THEN PLEASE LET THE RACE ORGANISER KNOW.

 Leg 4 Feochaig to Campbeltown Ferry Terminal – the finish line! (approximately 6.7 miles, hilly with a lot of descent also).
 Continue the following the single track road back to Campbeltown following the Kintyre Way markers.
 There is a further 2 fuel stops on this section.